|Value||NZ$15,000 ($5,000 annually for three years of undergraduate study)|

 Please note: completed applications for this scholarship can be scanned and emailed to email@example.com

-These scholarships will be awarded to a boy and a girl graduating from Southland Boys' High School and Southland Girls' High School who intend to pursue degrees and careers in science.
-They will reward talented musicians and emerging scientists who also demonstrate leadership and commitment to community, peers and family.
+Elman and Alfred Poole Scholarships are to be awarded to students graduating from Southland Boys' High School and Southland Girls' High School who intend to pursue a degree and career in science.

-Elman was a son of the late Philip Poole, who was part of the early settler Poole family from England and a well-known cabinetmaker and musician in Invercargill in the 1920s.
-Elman studied at Southland Boys' High School and the University of Otago, from which he graduated with a degree in Medicine in 1944.
-Elman specialised in Neurology with scholarships at Oxford University and posts in London at the Institute of Psychiatry and the National Hospital for Nervous Diseases.
+Elman and Alfred were sons of Philip Poole, a well-known cabinetmaker and musician in Invercargill in the 1920s.
+Philip encouraged his sons to get a good education at Southland Boys' High School and the University of Otago and both graduated in Medicine.
+Alfred settled in Invercargill where his contribution to cardiology as well as the local community was recognized with a CBE before his death in 2005.
+Elman specialised in Neurology with scholarships at Oxford University and posts in London at Institute of Psychiatry and National Hospital for Nervous Diseases.
 After a Rockefeller Fellowship to the Mayo Clinic, he returned to the Radcliffe Infirmary in Oxford where he retired.
-His brother Alfred also qualified in medicine and played an important part in healthcare in Invercargill.
 Dr Poole passed away on 25 June 2019 aged 93 years.

-- have been a Southland resident for three or more years
+- A Southland resident for three or more years

-- attend either Southland Boys' or Southland Girls' High School in the year of application
+- In attendance either at Southland Boys' High School or Southland Girls' High School